DSTX70/Gigster-Garage-MVP/replit.md

-# TaskFlow Application
+# VSuite HQ Application

 ## Overview

-TaskFlow is a comprehensive task management application built with a full-stack TypeScript architecture.
+VSuite HQ is a comprehensive task management application built with a full-stack TypeScript architecture.
 The application provides a clean, intuitive interface for creating, managing, and tracking tasks with advanced features including priority levels, due dates, task assignments, notes, file attachments, URL links, and intelligent reminder notifications.
 It follows a monorepo structure with a React frontend, Express.js backend, and in-memory storage using a clean storage abstraction pattern.

 ## User Preferences